 Elizabeth Presutti was appointed Chief Executive Officer of DART by the Board of Commissioners on June 27, 2011.
-Presutti oversees the largest public transportation system in the state of Iowa, serving 18 cities in and around Polk County.
+Presutti oversees the largest public transportation system in the state of Iowa, serving 12 member governments in and around the metro.
 She leads a team of nearly 300 employees and a fleet of 150 buses and 108 vans, providing nearly 5 million rides a year in the Greater Des Moines region.

 Before being promoted to this top position, she was DART’s Chief Development Officer and has more than 15 years of experience in the transit industry.
 Prior to moving to Des Moines, Presutti worked in Charlotte, North Carolina for the Charlotte Area Transit System as the Service Planning Manager and the Bus Operations Project Manager.
 She also worked in Carlsbad, California as a Senior Associate for Transportation Management & Design, a public transit planning and scheduling consulting.
 Elizabeth is a certified planning professional with the American Institute of Certified Planners.
 She received her bachelor’s degree in geography from State University of New York at Cortland and a Master’s degree in geography from the University of North Carolina at Charlotte.